immunochomik/kibana3/README.md

 - stats,
 - table,
 - goal

+Now unique count (cardinality aggregation) is supported in time histograms.

 If you are anything like me and need kibana tool to get quick insight into what is going on in access or error logs, then kibana 3 is better choice than kibana 4 and this fork of it is already working and ready to use.